Off-street and on-street parking

 Whether using pay and display machines in a charged car park or CPZ, you must ensure that the ticket you buy is sufficient for the length of your stay.
 Display the ticket clearly on your car windscreen or dashboard.

 You will need to have change for the ticket machines (see also Cashless parking) - these take any sterling coins from five pence to two pounds (they do not accept copper coins).
+However, the machines can only accept a maximum of 25 coins for each transaction.

 Additionally, pay and display machines in most border towns accept Euro coins.